 - Make your business available on as many channels as you can.
 Consumers should be able to appreciate your products on diverse platforms and make a purchase in any such platform, at that moment, if possible.

 - Use an eCommerce platform that integrates and uniformly accounts for, if not all, most levels of data.
-Your workflows, along with your sales, product, and customer information should be managed in one streamlined process.
+Your workflows, along with your sales, product, and customer information should be managed in one centralized retail management system.

 Consider going for a headless eCommerce system that gives you full control over the front-end of your platform.
 This sort of system makes integration with very useful and otherwise uncooperative third-party apps much more possible.